-Medicare coverage does not have a specific benefit category for substance abuse services.
+Medicare coverage does not have a specific benefit category for substance abuse therapy.
 However, this does not mean that it fails to cover them.
 In most cases, the services used for drug rehab fall under the umbrella of behavioral health services.
-This is a category within Medicare coverage, which means that the program does cover drug rehab for anyone enrolled in the program across the United States.
+It is a category that means that the program does cover drug rehab for anyone enrolled in the program across the United States.

-- Finally, anyone with end-stage renal disease who requires dialysis or transplant.
+- Finally, anyone with end-stage renal disease requiring dialysis or a transplant

-Anyone can determine their eligibility for Medicare drug rehab coverage or other forms of coverage easily.
-They simply need to use the Medicare eligibility tool.
+Anyone can quickly determine their eligibility for drug rehab coverage or other forms of coverage.
+They simply need to use the eligibility tool.

 Criteria For Drug Rehab Coverage

 Once someone is eligible for rehab, they need to enroll.
-After enrollment, however, they do not just have open access to Medicare alcohol rehab coverage or any other form of rehabilitation.
-There will still be criteria that the individual must meet; these criteria are:
+After enrollment, however, they do not just have open access to alcohol rehab insurance or any other form of rehabilitation.

 - Their provider states that the specific rehab services being sought are medically necessary for the patient.

-- The services are rendered by an approved provider or facility
+- The services are rendered by an approved provider or Medicare rehab facility

 - Their provider sets up the plan of care

-Given that Medicare drug rehab coverage is not open-ended, it is important that anyone looking to use it for addiction recovery knows what the limits are.
+Given that Medicare rehab coverage is not open-ended, anyone looking to use it for addiction recovery must know what the limits are.
 All essential elements of rehab are covered, but some extras or alternative therapies are not.
-Below are the services most commonly covered:

 - Patient education centered on diagnosis and treatment